 Sugar gliders can be found in Australia, Papua New Guinea and some islands off the coast of these areas.
 In Australia they are found in the Northern Territory, Queensland, New South Wales and Victoria.
 The sugar glider has also been introduced into Tasmania.

 The sugar glider prefers a habitat of open woodlands.
+They are also found in rainforest and eucalypt forest.
 They need an area where there are many tree hollows which they line with tree leaves.

 Sugar gliders can breed at any time of the year.
 Depending on conditions they may breed up to twice a year in the wild.